numenta/nupic-legacy/docs/README.md

 List of NuPIC packages and their documentation status:
 * `TODO`: Package doc needs to be reviewed and potentially converted to RST
 * `OK`: Package RST doc reviewed and approved.
+* `DEFER`: Would be nice to document, but not necessary for 1.0

 ```
 nupic